 Continuing Education Activity

-Carbon monoxide (CO) is a toxic gas that is formed from the incomplete combustion of carbon-containing substances.
+Carbon monoxide (CO) is a toxic gas formed from the incomplete combustion of carbon-containing substances.
 Common sources are engines, non-electric space heaters, furnaces, and smoke from fires.
 Poisoning can also occur from inhalation or absorption of methylene chloride (dichloromethane) through the skin.
-This chemical which is commonly used in solvents for paint removing and is metabolized to CO in the liver.
-CO binds with a higher affinity than oxygen for the hemoglobin molecule in red blood cells forming carboxyhemoglobin (COHb), which impairs oxygen offloading resulting in hypoxia in body tissues especially the brain and heart.
+This chemical is commonly used in solvents for paint removal and is metabolized to CO in the liver.
+CO binds with a higher affinity than oxygen for the hemoglobin molecule in red blood cells, forming carboxyhemoglobin (COHb), which impairs oxygen offloading resulting in hypoxia in body tissues, especially the brain and heart.
 CO also binds to the cytochrome proteins in mitochondrial impairing cellular respiration.
 Another mechanism of toxicity is from the precipitation of inflammation in the brain resulting in lipid peroxidation and the delayed neurologic sequelae (DNS).
-This activity reviews the etiology, presentation, evaluation, and management/prevention of CO toxicity and use of hyperbaric oxygen to treat it, and reviews the role of the interprofessional team in evaluating, diagnosing, and managing the condition.
+This activity reviews the etiology, presentation, evaluation, and management/prevention of CO toxicity and use of hyperbaric oxygen to treat it and reviews the role of the interprofessional team in evaluating, diagnosing, and managing the condition.

-- Describe the toxicokinetics and pathophysiology of carbon monoxide toxicity.
+- Describe the toxicokinetics of carbon monoxide toxicity.

-- Summarize the presenting signs and symptoms, and expected examination findings in the evaluation of a patient with carbon monoxide toxicity.
+- Summarize the presenting findings in the evaluation of a patient with carbon monoxide toxicity.

 - Explain how hyperbaric oxygen therapy can be beneficial for patients with carbon monoxide toxicity.